bornac1/NoIPChat/README.md

 Errors are logged into the Client.log and Server.log files in the same directory where your Client and Server are located.

 Choosing location for log files (WIP).

+**Dynamic software update**

+Dynamic software update is currently WIP.
+It'll enable most updates to the Server to be made without restarting Server.